JamieHellyar/Project-Code-MTHM040/README.md

 20250627T1800_1km_land_binary_mask_12hr.nc - Which was simulated by the UKESM for this project

 GEOMETRY250_2025-06-26_0835.nc - Which was retrieved from the MODIS observations, modified from https://satcorps.larc.nasa.gov/modis/

+MOD02QKM_2025-06-26_0835.nc - Which was retrieved from the MODIS observations, modified from https://satcorps.larc.nasa.gov/modis/

+MOD02QKM_333_2025-06-28_0815.nc - Which was retrieved from the MODIS observations, modified from https://satcorps.larc.nasa.gov/modis/

+GEOMETRY250_2025-06-28_0815.nc - Which was retrieved from the MODIS observations, modified from https://satcorps.larc.nasa.gov/modis/

+20250627T1800_333m_wind_speed_12hr.nc - Which was simulated by the UKESM for this project

+20250627T1800_1km_wind_speed_12hr.nc - Which was simulated by the UKESM for this project

+20250627T1800_global_wind_speed_12hr.nc - Which was simulated by the UKESM for this project

+MOD333_2025-06-28_0815.nc - Which was retrieved from the MODIS observations, modified from https://satcorps.larc.nasa.gov/modis/

+cmems_obs-wind_med_phy_nrt_l3-s1a-sar-asc-0.01deg_P1D-i_1765813699917.nc - Which was retrieved from SARs observations, taken from https://data.marine.copernicus.eu/products

+SAR_2025-06-28.nc - Which was retrieved from SARs observations, taken from https://data.marine.copernicus.eu/products

+SAR333_2025-06-28.nc - Which was retrieved from SARs observations, modified from https://data.marine.copernicus.eu/products